Multipartite entanglement and quantum error identification in $D$-dimensional cluster states: Summary

 In this work we explored $m-$uniformity, a measure of multipartite entanglement, in cluster states. $m$-uniform states maximize the entanglement between any $m$ qubits and their surroundings, and can be used for quantum error detection.
 In contrast to previous studies that focused on quantum states that maximize the uniformity, here we considered the uniformity of cluster states, which are ground states of local frustration free Hamiltonians and can be realized on quantum computers with local gates.
 Our key result is that $D-$dimensional cluster states are $2D$ uniform.

-We focused on the applications of $m$-uniformity in benchmarking quantum errors.
+We introduced a novel application of $m$-uniformity in benchmarking quantum errors.
 While the amount of uniformity can highly underestimate the support of \emph{correctable} errors, here we emphasized the observation that the uniformity determines the support of \emph{identifiable} errors distinguishing X, Y and Z errors.
 The $D$-dimensional cluster states allow to detect errors acting independently on $D$ qubits.
 We demonstrated how the 1D cluster state can be used to benchmark errors on quantum device.
 This approach allowed us to clearly observe the dominance of one type of errors $(Z)$ over the others ($X$ and $Y$) on the specific machine explored in this work.
 Applications of the 2D cluster state to benchmark 2-qubit errors and their correlations are left for future study.

 An interesting question that deserves further investigation is whether quantum error detection ability extends beyond the special cluster states considered here.
 A natural candidate for the extension of our work is offered by symmetry protected topological (SPT) states.
 These states include the cluster states as special cases and were shown to share common properties, for instance as universal resources of measurement-based quantum computations \cite{else2012symmetry,stephen2017computational}.
 To address the error correction capabilities of SPT states it may be useful to extend the concept of symmetry-resolved entanglement \cite{pollmann2010entanglement,azses2020identification,azses2020symmetry,cornfeld2019entanglement,azses2021observing,fraenkel2020symmetry,azses2022symmetry,ares2022symmetry,monkman2023symmetry} to the multi-partite regime.